 However, it’s not like the VPN has been audited by a third-party firm, and there are a number of questions surrounding their ownership and location.
 Essentially, you’re forced to take their claims at face value, which isn’t recommended from a privacy standpoint.

 They also collect personal data “when you access the websites or use the services related to Whoer VPN, including www.whoer.net, or contact us regarding our services.
-We process your personal data in order to provide you our products and services, to send you direct marketing, optimize and improve our products and services, and to comply with our legal obligations.”
+We process your personal data in order to provide you with our products and services, to send you direct marketing, optimize and improve our products and services, and to comply with our legal obligations.”